 Bowie is 7.6% Mountain Cur, a working hound breed.
 He’s a great example of how when many breeds are combined in a dog’s ancestry, the genetic variants responsible for some of the most visible traits — coat color, ear set, fur length — might cause a dog like Bowie to not look like any one individual breed in his ancestry.

 Labrador Retriever ancestry is commonly seen in mixes, and sometimes misidentified.
 There are also a lot of dogs suspected to be Lab mixes who don’t have Lab in them at all.
-Check out our Labs By The Numbers page to learn more about how Lab ancestry can express itself in a mixed breed dog.Learn More
+Learn more about how Lab ancestry can express itself in a mixed breed dog.Learn More